The PPLA is the leader in advancing patient safety through the use of printed medical information

-While not only improving and saving lives, these powerful medications have also resulted in deaths and adverse reactions because scientifically accurate and understandable information about them was not readily available in printed form.
+While not only improving and saving lives, these powerful medications have also resulted in deaths and adverse events because scientifically accurate and understandable information about them was not readily available in printed form.

-The purpose of this website is to protect the health and safety of the millions of Americans who depend on prescription drugs by demonstrating the necessity for delivering this critical information on paper.
+It is essential to protect the health and safety of the millions of Americans who depend on prescription drugs by demonstrating the necessity for delivering this critical information on paper.

-The content and wording of Package Inserts is reviewed and approved by the FDA and must include full prescribing information, covering dosage and administration, and warnings and precautions about side effects, adverse reactions and drug interactions.
+The content and wording of package inserts are reviewed and approved by the FDA and must include full prescribing information, covering dosage, administration, warnings, precautions about side effects, adverse reactions, and drug interactions.

 Indeed, patient safety is our business.